 (Learning Through Movement)

 This type of learner thrives best by doing.
 Mostly, individuals in this type of learning prefer physical activities, hands-on tasks, experiments, and simulations to understand and apply information.
 Also, they have a good sense of balance and coordination.
-These learners need to move around, touch things, and actively participate in learning.
-Physical activities and simulations are their best allies when it comes to understanding new concepts.
+These learners must move around, touch things, and actively participate in learning.
+Physical activities and simulations are their best allies when understanding new concepts.

 Characteristics:

-• They are active and often have a hard time sitting still as they enjoy moving around and exploring their surroundings.
+• They are active and often have difficulty sitting still as they enjoy moving around and exploring their surroundings.

 • Nevertheless, they often need help sitting still or focusing for long periods.